craftcms/cms/docs/templating/categorymodel.md

 # CategoryModel

-{intro} Whenever you’re dealing with a [category](../categories.md) in your template, you’re actually working with a CategoryModel object.
+Whenever you’re dealing with a [category](../categories.md) in your template, you’re actually working with a CategoryModel object.

 ## Simple Output